 Yes, the retail delivery fee will apply whether the motor vehicle used to deliver the goods to the customer is owned or operated by the retailer or by any other person.

 The retailer that collects and remits sales or use tax is required to collect and remit the retail delivery fee.
-If the 3rd party delivery service collects and remits sales or use tax, they would also be required to collect and remit the retail delivery fee.

 If a retailer overpaid the fee on any previously filed return, and the overpayment is not barred by the statute of limitations, the retailer may claim a credit on their current return against the amount owed by entering the amount of overpayment on the “credits allowed” line.
 Credit cannot be claimed for an overpayment on a current period if the retailer filed an amended return for the prior period or the Department adjusted the fee for the prior filing period.

 The retail delivery fee is based on each sale to the customer.
 If a customer orders a number of items in a “cart”, and purchases all of the items at the same time, only one retail delivery fee is due regardless of how many deliveries are actually needed to complete the sale.
 Alternatively, if a customer orders a number of items and completes the purchase of each item at different times, the retail delivery fee is due on each sale, even if only one delivery is needed to complete the sale.

 The fee is due on retail sales that are delivered by a motor vehicle.
 A motor vehicle is any self-propelled vehicle that is designed primarily for travel on the public highways and is generally and commonly used to transport people and property over the public highways or a low-speed electric vehicle.
 The retailer must consider all modes of transportation used to make the delivery; including, from the time immediately after the acceptance of the order, until the items are delivered to the purchaser’s specified location.